How exactly should you clean your oil painting brushes once you finish working for the day? It depends on who you ask.

 The first thing you should do is wipe as much paint off of them as possible.
 I recommend using these automotive paper towels for this purpose.
 They are specifically designed to capture oil and are less likely to allow the oil paint from your brush to soak through to your hands or other unwanted places.

 Next, you will want to dip your brushes in a brush cleaner or little bit of Gamsol (the ONLY solvent of any kind that I recommend to anyone.
-It is the only truly odorless “mineral spirit” I have used and is REQUIRED in most ateliers to keep fumes down that other options inevitably create.)
+It is the only mostly odorless “mineral spirit” I have used and is REQUIRED in most ateliers to keep fumes down that other options inevitably create.)

 Dipping your brushes in either brush cleaner or Gamsol dissolves the remaining paint on your brush.
 In my experience, brush cleaner yields the best results.